Dosage Form: injection, solution, concentrate

-Acetate (CH3COO-) is a hydrogen ion acceptor.
-It also serves as an alternate source of bicarbonate (HCO3-) by metabolic conversion in the liver.
-This conversion has been shown to proceed readily, even in the presence of severe liver disease.
+Acetate (CH3COO¯), a source of hydrogen ion acceptors, is an alternate source of bicarbonate (HCO3¯) formed by metabolic conversion in the liver.
+This has been shown to proceed readily, even in the presence of severe liver disease.

 Indications and Usage for Sodium Acetate

-Sodium Acetate Injection, USP (2 mEq/mL) is indicated as a source of sodium for addition to large volume intravenous fluids to prevent or correct hyponatremia in patients with restricted or no oral intake.
+Sodium Acetate Injection, USP, is indicated as a source of sodium, for addition to large volume intravenous fluids to prevent or correct hyponatremia in patients with restricted or no oral intake.
 It is also useful as an additive for preparing specific intravenous fluid formulas when the needs of the patient cannot be met by standard electrolyte or nutrient solutions.

-Sodium Acetate Injection, USP (2 mEq/mL) is contraindicated in patients with hypernatremia or fluid retention.
+Sodium Acetate Injection, USP, is contraindicated in patients with hypernatremia or fluid retention.

 Solutions containing sodium ions should be used with great care, if at all, in patients with congestive heart failure, severe renal insufficiency and in clinical states in which there exists edema with sodium retention.